COVID In NYC: In Response To New Restrictions, Staten Island Restaurant Declares Itself An 'Autonomous Zone'

 - Complete Coronavirus Coverage

+Mimi Kim, the owner of Coco Nails, locked up her New Dorp Lane business.
+There will be no holiday manicures there.

+“It’s horrible, horrible, horrible.
+I need to open as soon as possible,” Kim said.

-Neighbors had a lot to say about the frustrations felt by the fed-up owner and others.
+Neighbors had a lot to say about the frustrations felt by the fed-up owners and others.

 “It’s ruining lives because you’re not making any money,” New Dorp resident Frank Natoli said.
 “Orange, pink, blue and green [zones], it doesn’t matter.
 So if I step on an orange or yellow code that means I’m OK?
 It doesn’t make any sense to me.
 To me, it doesn’t make any sense.”